- As of 2024, three CO-OPs remain operational in five states

 But very few carriers had lower-than-expected claims in 2014.
 So the payments into the risk corridors program were far less than the amount owed to carriers – and the result is that the carriers essentially get an IOU for a total of $2.5 billion that may or may not be recouped with 2015 and 2016 risk corridors funding (risk corridors still have to be budget neutral in 2015 and 2016, so if there’s a shortfall again, carriers would fall even further into the red).

 And then on October 14, Tennessee regulators announced that Community Health Alliance would also close at the end of the year.
 CHA stopped enrolling new members in January 2015, but it had planned to sell policies during the 2016 open enrollment period, albeit with a 44.7 percent rate increase.
-Ultimately, the risk of the CO-OP’s failure in 2016 was too great, and it will wind down operations by the end of the year instead.
+Ultimately, the risk of the CO-OP’s failure in 2016 was too great, and it wound down operations by the end of the year instead.

-Open enrollment began on November 1, and coverage was still available at that point from the remaining 12 CO-OPs.
+Open enrollment for 2016 coverage began on November 1, 2015, and coverage was still available at that point from the remaining 12 CO-OPs.
 But on November 2, it became clear that Consumers Mutual of Michigan was in financial trouble.
 The carrier announced that they would not offer plans in the exchange in 2016, although at that point, there was still a possibility that they would continue to offer plans outside the exchange.
 But on November 4, they announced that they would wind down their operations by the end of the year, and all 28,000 members would need to find new coverage for 2016.